PrinsWillem/castle_game_project/README.md

 > Open repository in Visual Studio Code

-navigate into your server folder via vscode terminal and after run the next command to fill the database
+navigate into your server folder via vscode terminal and run the command below to fill the database
 ```
 npm run seeds
 ```

-To start the server run the next command in your vscode terminal
+To start the server run the command below in your vscode terminal
 ```
 npm run server:dev
 ```

 > To check if the server runs the api correctly you can go to http://localhost:5000/api/cards in your browser

-To start te game go to client folder via vscode terminal and after run the next command to start the game
+To start the game go to the client folder via vscode terminal and after run the command below to start the game
 ```
 npm start
 ```

-> The browser should open automaticly, if not you can go to http://localhost:3000 in your browser
+> The browser should open automatically, if not you can go to http://localhost:3000 in your browser